solacemind/solacemind.github.io/README.md

 Solace Mind is built with a simple mission: **Democratize access to emotional support.**

 Many individuals face barriers when seeking mental health help for the cost, stigma, limited availability, or fear of judgment.
-SolaceMind addresses these gaps by offering:
+Solace Mind addresses these gaps by offering:

 - Free daily support
 - A private, judgment-free space